skkuej/KHD2020/README.md

 ## Methods

-First, Preprocess the data and augmentation (RandomAffine/Rotation/Flip/GaussianBlur/Cutout), Second, Train pre-trained model(EfficientNetB5), Third, Evaluate the model by accuracy, precision, recall, F1-score and AUC.
+First, Preprocess the data and augmentation (RandomAffine/Rotation/Flip/GaussianBlur/Cutout),

+Second, Train pre-trained model(EfficientNetB5),

+Third, Evaluate the model by accuracy, precision, recall, F1-score and AUC.

-Overall, we used various augmentation techniques and retrained using a large pretrained model.
+Overall, we used **various augmentation techniques** and retrained using a **super-big pretrained** model.

-In addition to the F1 score, performance could be improved by using various various performance evaluation metrics.
+In addition to the F1 score, performance could be improved by using **various performance evaluation metrics**.

-## Results

 ## Lincense
 /*******************************************************